magnusrodseth/disaster-tweets/assignment-2/README.md

 The url count has quite a large difference between disaster and non-disaster tweets.
 We can see that the majority of disaster-related tweets contain a url, whilst the majority of non-disaster tweets do not contain a url.
 This is of course not enough to conclude that the tweet is disaster-related, but it might be a useful feature.

 **Sentiment analysis**
-We computed the t-statistic and p-value by performing an independent two-sample t-test on the sentiment scores of tweets categorized as disaster-related and those that are not.
+We computed the t-statistic and p-value by performing an independent two-sample t-test on the sentiment scores of tweets categorized as disaster-related and non-disaster-related tweets.
 The sentiment scores were calculated using VADER sentiment analysis, where higher values denote more positive sentiment and lower values denote more negative sentiment.
 The t-statistic indicates the magnitude and direction of the difference in mean sentiment scores between the two groups, while the p-value quantifies the evidence against the hypothesis that the groups have the same mean sentiment.

 The results of the t-test was -21.96539979122823:
 The t-statistic measures the size of the difference relative to the variation in the data.
 A larger absolute value of the t-statistic means that the difference is more significant.

 Since it's negative, this indicates that the mean sentiment score of the disaster_group is lower than the mean sentiment score of the not_disaster_group.

-The p-value was 3.520081770393815e-102:
-The p-value is extremely small, specifically 3.52 x 10^-102.
-In general terms, when the p-value is near 0, it suggests that the observed data is very unlikely under the null hypothesis.
+The p-value was 3.52 x 10^-102.
+An extremely small number in this context.
+In general terms, a p-value near 0 suggests that the observed data is very unlikely under the null hypothesis.
 The null hypothesis for this t-test is that the mean sentiment scores of the disaster and non-disaster tweets are the same.

-A very small p-value, especially one as tiny as this, provides strong evidence against the null hypothesis, leading us to reject it.
-In other words, it indicates a statistically significant difference in sentiment scores between the two groups.

-Given this result, we conclude that there is a statistically significant difference in sentiment scores between disaster tweets and non-disaster tweets.
+This provides strong evidence against the null hypothesis, and leads us to conclude that there is a statistically significant difference in sentiment scores between disaster tweets and non-disaster tweets.
 The negative t-statistic suggests that, on average, disaster tweets have lower sentiment scores compared to non-disaster tweets, which makes sense given the nature of the tweets.

 From this we can conclude that the sentiment feature is useful, so we use it in our model.

 **N-grams**
-We include the n-grams in our analysis since they include additional semantic infomation about the text which would otherwise be lost when using tf-idf.
-We use the n-grams as features in our model.
+The n-grams contains semantic infomation about the text which would otherwise be lost when using TF-IDF.
+From eye-balling the result in part "2.
+Extract features - N-grams" we can see a distinct difference in the results of the disaster-related and non-disaster-related top n-grams.
+Based on this, we choose to use the n-grams as features in our model.

 ## 4. Modelling
 When evaluating the performance of our models, we want to ensure that they are both accurate and generalizable.
 Accuracy refers to how well the model performs on the training data.
 Generalizability refers to how well the model performs on unseen data.
 A model that is accurate but not generalizable is overfitting to the training data, while a model that is neither accurate nor generalizable is underfitting.
 To account for this, the first thing we did was to split the data into a training set and a test set.
 We used 80% of the data for training and 20% for testing.
 Both the training and test sets were preprocessed in the same way.
 However, no rows were removed from the test set during preprocessing as this would skew the results.
 We also made sure to fit the TF-IDF vectorizers on the training set only, to avoid data leakage.